ExpressVPN Review (2022): Expensive, But High-Quality

 ExpressVPN comes with an automatic kill switch on Windows, Mac, Linux, and routers.
-Note that they call it their “Network Lock,” which is just a fancy name for a kill switch.
-Even though we don’t recommend this, you can disable it on Windows, Mac, and Linux (not on routers, though).
+Note that they call it “Network Lock,” which is just a fancy name for a kill switch.
+Even though we don’t recommend this, you can disable it on Windows, Mac, and Linux (but not on routers).

 ExpressVPN’s Android app has a similar feature, even though it’s not explicitly named Network Lock.
 It allows you to block the internet when you’re unable to connect or reconnect to your VPN.
 It also supports full leak-proofing that always blocks all non-VPN traffic.
-However, this will also block some VPN features, like split-tunneling.
+However, this will block some VPN features, like split tunneling.

 Some of the situations when your kill switch might activate include:

 - Switching between Wi-Fi networks with a protocol that can’t sustain the connection